Cuprate/old_book/src/cuprate/database/monerod/tables.md

 ## LMDB Tables

-> Be aware that the current database schema might chance when Seraphis will be implemented.
+> Be aware that the current database schema might change when Seraphis will be implemented.
 See: [https://github.com/seraphis-migration/wallet3/issues/11](https://github.com/seraphis-migration/wallet3/issues/11)

 Monerod use simple tables for storing blob.
 But metadata are often stored on tables with dummy keys.
 Such tables are declared with DUPSORT & DUPFIXED flags.
 DUPSORT is a flag for the database to support duplicated data, DUPFIXED is used when the key is of a fixed size, to gain place
 (8 bytes per key).